Kentucky Fried Chicken Murders /// Part 2 /// 858

 Back in the 70s, when I used to go disco dancing, my nickname was the bumper.

+The plumper.
 I was known to plump and pump on the dance floor.

 Pump and dump.

 Shout out to the people in the back.
+Sorry you had to hear that.

 Now, look, I'm thankful that they did get a bunch of other agencies involved.

 And to let's read through this roster real quick here before we move on, Captain.
+The who's who's of the crime world.

-Yeah, we already mentioned the Kilgore Police Department and the Rusk County authorities as well, but we also had Longview,
+Yeah, we already mentioned the Kilgore Police Department and the Rusk County authorities as well, but we also had Longview, who was involved,

+which makes sense.
 Remember, we have the reported stolen vehicle, stolen van from a dealership in Longview, Texas.

 We also have Henderson Police Departments, which Henderson is quite nearby where this all went down.
+Gregg County obviously was involved because that's where the abduction and robbery took place.

-We have the Texas Attorney General's Office, the Department of Public Safety, Department of Wildlife, and the Texas Rangers aided in the investigation.
+We have the Texas Attorney General's Office, Office, the Department of Public Safety, Department of Wildlife, and the Texas Rangers aided in the investigation.

 Later on, the Tyler Police Department, and that's going to become very obvious very soon, why and how they got involved.
+Plus, you're going to have FBI with joint efforts in on this as well.

 And a lot of it has to do with just not only the

 Now, less than a week after the murders, the Department of Public Safety asked Texas Ranger Captain G.W.
+Burks to oversee the investigation into the abduction and murders of the five victims.

-The coordination between Rusk and Greg County law enforcement officials had started to break down quickly.
+The coordination between Rusk and Greg County law enforcement officials

-And that's something that I was alluding to earlier when I was talking about my dissatisfaction of divvying up, investigating portions of
+And that's something that I was alluding to earlier when I was talking about my dissatisfaction of divvying up, investigating portions of the overall spectrum of this entire crime and the crimes committed.

 Burks, though, went on record very early on saying that he was confident the case was solvable.
+A few days later, this is early October, we get Texas Ranger Glenn Elliott, who interviewed.

-potential eyewitness Star Spagano, the customer who had been at the KFC on the night of the crime, Star reported that while standing in line for her food, she overheard two of the staff openly discussing the fact that the bank deposit had not been made earlier that day, leaving $2,000 in cash in the till.
+potential eyewitness Star Spagano, the customer who had been at the KFC on the night of the crime, Starr reported that while standing in line for her food, she overheard two of the staff openly discussing the fact that the bank deposit had not been made earlier that day, leaving $2,000 in cash in the till.

-She recalled her surprise reaction to overhearing the conversation, adding that two African-American males, young African-American males, men, were in line behind her and also an earshot of this interesting exchange discussing money inside the restaurant.
+She recalled her surprise reaction to overhearing the conversation, adding that two African-American males, young African-American males, men, were in line behind her and also in earshot of this interesting exchange discussing money inside the restaurant.

 After interviewing this woman about the men present at the KFC on the night of the murders, the Rangers reached out to local jurisdictions.
+The Smith County Sheriff,

 this is

+another city and another county, Smith County at this point.
 So the Smith County Sheriff gets a reach out from the Rangers here with this bit of information.

 They soon develop a lead.